 7. Find your rhythm by committing to a regular weekly practice cadence.

 This one also goes back to tip #5.
 Stay with it.
 The practice of yoga is there to provide a lifetime of exploration – physically, mentally and spiritually.
 It was never said that after a couple classes you’ve mastered yoga and should move on.
 Quite the contrary.
 The deeper you get into the practice, the more you’ll realize how infinite the process of self-discovery and awakening can be.
 So set yourself up for the long haul to truly actualize the benefits of yoga.
 Find a weekly rhythm of at least a couple classes and times that you can commit to.
 Prioritize this and put it in your schedule and plan around the classes.
 Be unflinching with your compromise and notice how the practice itself starts to shift when you stay with a regular cadence of classes.
 If you find a teacher you love, switch up the classes occasionally but do stay with a regular schedule.

-8. Technology.
-Don’t let this be a roadblock.
+8. Don’t let technology become a roadblock.

 Here are some simple thoughts.
 Make sure your computer or device is charged.
 The moment you’re in a down dog and need to go grab your computer charger is the moment you may decide to just walk into the kitchen and ditch the rest of your practice.
 Set up the screen in a place that is easy to see if you need some visual guidance, but try not to look at it the whole time.
 Our drishti (gazing or focal point) is important in the practice.
 Try not to let your eyes be constantly roaming and pulling you out of your practice.
 Optimize the audio experience.
 Consider using a bluetooth speaker to improve the sound and help you hear the instructor’s cues loudly and clearly.